-Under this method, the book value of the investment when it is initially acquired is determined based on the net asset value method.
-Net asset value is the fair value of the individual assets and liabilities of the participating interest at initial recognition.
+Under this method, the book value of the investment when it is initially acquired is determined based on the net asset value method11.
+Net asset value is the fair value of the individual identifiable assets and liabilities of the participating interest at initial recognition if these assets and liabilities meet the recognition criteria.
 This value is subsequently adjusted for the share in the result of the participating interest and dividends in accordance with the accounting principles of the investor.

-Reference is made to the legal reserves section in Chapter 6, paragraph 6.5 below, specifically the legal reserve for participating interests as per article 389-6 NCC.
+It is possible that for the share in the result a legal reserve must be recognised.
+Reference is made to the legal reserves section in paragraph 6.5 'Overview of the financial statements' below, specifically the legal reserve for participating interests as per article 389-6 NCC.